What Is Mortgage Closing?

 Mortgage Processing Leading To Mortgage Closing

-Experienced processors should also review the 60 days of bank statements and make sure to see if the mortgage loan applicant does not have any overdrafts.
-If the underwriter catches a bank overdraft in the prior 60 days of bank statements, it can be a loan denial.
-In cases of bank overdrafts, the mortgage process either needs to wait until that overdraft has a 60-day seasoning or that bank account having the overdraft needs to be pulled out and not be used.
 There are creative ways of dealing with bank statements with overdrafts.
-It needs to be addressed prior to being submitted to underwriting.
+It needs to be addressed before being submitted to underwriting.
 This is because once an underwriter sees something, it is too late.
 The ultimate goal is to get a clear to close and get to the mortgage closing.
-The more complete the mortgage application is, the sooner that we can get to the mortgage closing and fund the loan.
+The more complete the mortgage application is, the sooner we can get to the mortgage closing and fund the loan.

 How Long Does From Loan Application To Mortgage Closing

 I have closed mortgage loans in 12 days.
 However, most mortgage closings take at least 30 days.
 It can go beyond the 30-day mark if the borrower is slow in providing conditions and documents requested by underwriters.
-Statistics from Ellie Mae states that the average mortgage lender in the United States take 40 days to close a home loan.
+Statistics from Ellie Mae states that the average mortgage lender in the United States takes 40 days to close a home loan.

 Mortgage Closing

-Conditions On Conditional Loan Approval
+Conditions on Conditional Loan Approval

-• Both the mortgage originator and processor needs to make sure the application is processed and all possible documents and/or letters of explanations are provided to eliminate as few conditions as possible
+There are mortgage conditions due to not submitting all the documents the mortgage underwriter can need simultaneously.
+The mortgage originator and processor must ensure the application is processed and all possible documents or letters of explanation are provided to eliminate as few conditions as possible.

-• Even if the processor were to submit a complete file, the mortgage approval will come back as a conditional mortgage loan approval
+Almost all mortgage approvals come back with conditions the first time around.
+Even if the processor were to submit a complete file, the mortgage approval would return as a conditional loan approval.

 Submitting Mortgage Conditions For CTC